Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

 .. note:
- The C/C++ bindings for microcontrollers are available in the `TinkerUnity`<https://www.tinkerunity.org/topic/5468-beta-version-of-the-cc-bindings-for-microcontrollers/> for the beta phase.
+ The C/C++ bindings for microcontrollers are available in the `TinkerUnity <https://www.tinkerunity.org/topic/5468-beta-version-of-the-cc-bindings-for-microcontrollers/>`__ for the beta phase.

 Because there is no precompiled library for the bindings there is nothing to install as such.
 The recommended way of using the bindings is to include their bindings and your preferred HAL directly into your C/C++ project.
-The next section shows some examples about how to do that.

 Testing an Example
 ------------------